 From data analyst, to customer service, to blogger, to technical writer there are many online jobs available to those with the proper skills.
-Whatever you decide to do, from high level academic editing, to scientific writing, to jobs with companies like pay me to do your homework reviews, make sure that you do your research on the company you work for.
+Whatever you decide to do, from high level academic editing, to scientific writing, make sure that you do your research on the company you work for.

 Not only are they some of the highest paying travel jobs, they can also allow you to jump over borders and stay wherever you want as long as you have good Wi-Fi and accommodating work hours.

 Feel free to check out our popular post of 45 travel jobs that includes a bunch of handy links to sites where you can find more information on applying to some of these positions, plus tips on some of the best countries to find these jobs.